-We will provide a participation guide with information about the route, but you will answer to bring your own map and will be responsible for your own navigation.
+We will provide a participation guide and a detailed, easy to use, route description to make this as easy as possible.
+However, you will need to bring your own map and will be responsible for your own navigation.
 GPS can be used as a backup – gpx files will be made available.

 Are there cut-off times?